NagaSai6/ghost-storage-cloudinary-mod/README.md

 To enable debug logs, set the following environment variable:

-    DEBUG=ghost-storage-cloudinary:*
+    DEBUG=ghost-storage-cloudinary-mod:*

 ---

 Many thanks to @[mmornati](https://github.com/mmornati), @[sethbrasile](https://github.com/sethbrasile) and all other contributors for their work.
 In the continuation of this project, don't hesitate to fork, contribute and add more features.
+I'm not the author of this package..